-(From left to right) Moderator Daniel Diermeier, Academic Advisor, CEO Perspectives; Provost, University of Chicago; Panelists: Doug Baker, Chairman & CEO, Ecolab; Michele Hooper, President & CEO, The Directors’ Council.; Peter Grauer, Chairman, Bloomberg; and Ray Cameron, Managing Director, Head of Investment Stewardship – Americas, BlackRock.
+Attendees heard a dynamic panel of senior business leaders speak on the role of corporations in society’s future.
+The speakers included: Moderator Daniel Diermeier, Academic Advisor, CEO Perspectives; Provost, University of Chicago; and Panelists: Doug Baker, Chairman & CEO, Ecolab; Ray Cameron, Managing Director, Head of Investment Stewardship – Americas, BlackRock; Peter Grauer, Chairman, Bloomberg; and Michele Hooper, President & CEO, The Directors’ Council.

 With great power comes great responsibility.
 Business has an increasing responsibility to serve stakeholders beyond shareholders.
 Business growth creates employment opportunity, but it’s about taking a broad approach to doing good.